shower/shower/docs/features.md

 There are two slide ratios supported: 16×10 and 4×3.
 To enable needed one include appropriate file `screen-4x3.css` or `screen-16x10.css`.
 Wide screen 16×10 format is included by default.

-Slide width is 1024 px for the both ratios, height for 16×10 is 640 px and 768 px for 4×3.
+Slide width is 1024 px for the both ratios, for 16×10 height is 640 px, for 4×3 it’s 768.
 Bare in mind these sizes while preparing presentation pictures.
-In list mode slides are scaled down 2 or 4 times and in full screen mode they are scaled dynamically based in window size.
+In list mode slides are scaled down 2 or 4 times and in full screen mode they are scaled dynamically based on window size.

 ### Number

 Slide numbers help audience to remember slides for questions and open needed slide by changing number in address field.
-Numbers are generated automatically using CSS counters and could be turned off for certain slides.
+Numbers are generated automatically using CSS counters and could be turned off for specific slides.

 You can hide number manually: